 The court also evaluates whether the petitioners have utilised all other available remedies to resolve their disputes.
 This is crucial because the court generally prefers less drastic measures over winding up, especially if other solutions could effectively address the issues without dissolving the company.

-Alternative Solutions are Generally Preferred
+Alternative Solutions are Generally Preferred before Winding up a Company

 Need help?

-For more information about just and equitable winding up petitions, please call our team on 0800 074 6757 or email: info@companydebt.com today.
+For more information about just and equitable winding up petitions, please call our team on 0800 074 6757 or email info@companydebt.com today.

 FAQs on Just and Equitable Winding Up